Overv/VulkanTutorial/09_Generating_Mipmaps.md

 ## Sampler

 While the `VkImage` holds the mipmap data, `VkSampler` controls how that data is read while rendering.
-Vulkan allows us to specify `minLod`, `maxLod`, `mipLodBias`, and `mipmapMode`.
+Vulkan allows us to specify `minLod`, `maxLod`, `mipLodBias`, and `mipmapMode` ("Lod" means "Level of Detail").
 When a texture is sampled, the sampler selects a mip level according to the following pseudocode:

 ```c++
     lod = getLodLevelFromScreenSize(); //smaller when the object is close, may be negative